-SUBJECT: Audit of the U.S. African Development Foundation's Fiscal Years 2019 and 2018
+SUBJECT: Audit of the U.S. African Development Foundation's Fiscal Years 2020 and 2019

-Financial Statements (0-ADF-20-009-C)
+Financial Statements (0-ADF-21-003-C)

-Enclosed is the final audit report on the U.S. African Development Foundation's (USADF) financial statements as of September 30, 2019, and 2018.
-The Bureau of Fiscal Services, Department of the Treasury, contracted with the independent certified public accounting firm of Brown & Company, CPAs and Management Consultants PLLC (Brown) to conduct the audit; and the Office of Inspector General (OIG) provided oversight.
-The contract required Brown to perform the audit in accordance with generally accepted government auditing standards and Office of Management and Budget Bulletin No. 19-03, "Audit Requirements for Federal Financial Statements."
+Enclosed is the final audit report on the U.S. African Development Foundation's (USADF) fiscal years 2020 and 2019 financial statements.
+The Office of Inspector General (OIG) contracted with the independent certified public accounting firm of Williams, Adley & Company - DC LLP (Williams Adley) to conduct the audit.
+The contract required the audit firm to perform the audit in accordance with generally accepted government auditing standards and Office of Management and Budget Bulletin No. 19-03, "Audit Requirements for Federal Financial Statements."

-In carrying out its oversight responsibilities, OIG reviewed Brown's report and related audit documentation and inquired of its representatives.
+In carrying out its oversight responsibilities, OIG reviewed the audit firm's report and related audit documentation and inquired of its representatives.
 Our review, which was different from an audit performed in accordance with generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on USADF's financial statements.
-Brown is responsible for the enclosed auditor's report and the conclusions expressed in it.
+The audit firm is responsible for the enclosed auditor's report and the conclusions expressed in it.
 We found no instances in which the audit firm did not comply, in all material respects, with applicable standards.

-The audit objectives were to: (1) express an opinion on whether USADF's financial statements as of September 30, 2019, and 2018, were presented fairly, in all material respects; (2) evaluate internal control; and (3) determine whether USADF complied with applicable laws and regulations.
-To answer the audit objectives, Brown assessed risk, considered internal control, and designed audit procedures relevant to USADF's presentation of its 2019 and 2018 financial statements.
+The audit objectives were to: (I) express an opinion on whether USADF's financial statements as of September 30, 2020, were presented fairly, in all material respects; (2) evaluate USADF's internal control over financial reporting; and (3) determine whether USADF complied with applicable laws and regulations.
+To answer the audit objective, the audit firm assessed risk, considered internal control, and designed audit procedures relevant to USADF's presentation of its fiscal year 2020 financial statements.

-Brown concluded that USADF's financial statements for the fiscal years ending September 30, 2019, and 2018, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles.
+Williams Adley concluded that USADF's financial statements for the fiscal year ended September 30, 2020, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles.
 The audit firm did not identify any material weaknesses or significant deficiencies in USADF's internal control over financial reporting.
-In addition, the audit firm found no instances of noncompliance with applicable laws and regulations.
+In addition, Williams Adley found no instances of noncompliance with applicable laws, regulations, contracts, and grant agreements.
+The financial statements as of and for September 30, 2019, were audited by Brown & Company, CPAs and Management Consultants PLLC, whose report dated November 13, 2019, expressed an unmodified opinion on those statements.

-We appreciate the assistance extended to our staff and Brown's employees during the engagement.
+We appreciate the assistance provided to our staff and the audit firm's employees during the engagement.